The London Archives

 Della Judd writes about her grandfather's experience in the RAF in London during the Second World War.

-Highlighting some research in connection with our London in the Second World War Exhibition - here we explore photographs of armoured cars that were produced for the Home Guard.
+Highlighting some research in connection with our London in the Second World War Exhibition - here we reflect on The London Archives' book group wartime reads.

 Recording the war: air raid report books